There are no Cubic Graphs on 26 Vertices with Crossing Number 10 or 11

-{\abstract We show that no cubic graphs of order 26 have crossing number 11, which proves a conjecture of Ed Pegg Jr and Geoffrey Exoo that the smallest cubic graphs with crossing number 11 have 28 vertices.
+{\abstract We show that no cubic graphs of order 26 have crossing number larger than 9, which proves a conjecture of Ed Pegg Jr and Geoffrey Exoo that the smallest cubic graphs with crossing number 11 have 28 vertices.
 This result is achieved by first eliminating all girth 3 graphs from consideration, and then using the recently developed QuickCross heuristic to find good embeddings of each remaining graph.
-In the cases where the embedding found has 11 or more crossings, the heuristic is re-run with a different settings of parameters until an embedding with fewer than 11 crossings is found; this is required in less than 3\% of the graphs.}
+In the cases where the embedding found has 10 or more crossings, the heuristic is re-run with a different settings of parameters until an embedding with fewer than 10 crossings is found.
+We provide a minimal example of a cubic graph on 28 vertices with crossing number 10, and also exhibit for the first time a cubic graph on 30 vertices with crossing number 12, which we conjecture is minimal.}